ibizaman/haskell-uconfig/README.md

 scripts, for example.
 It also provides a library to allow users to create more abstract config changes using the library.

+# Install from github tarballs

+To download the binary from the github, follow these steps:
+1. Go to the latest github action run
+2. Download the artifact.
+3. Unzip it with `unzip haskell-uconfig.zip`
+4. set the executable permission bit with `chmod a+x haskell-uconfig/uconfig`
+5. install it with `cp ./haskell-uconfig/uconfig ~/bin/`
+6. run it with `uconfig ARGS`

 # Usage

 Print help usage.